For the most frequent travellers who attain elite status year after year, how does an airline recognize their long-term loyalty?

 The differences between 75K and 50K aren’t that stark.
-As a 75K, you get a complimentary preferred seat on Flex fares in all markets, guaranteed reservations in economy class, and a better offering for your Select Benefits (see below).
+As a 75K, you get a complimentary preferred seat on Economy (Flex) fares in all markets, guaranteed reservations in economy class, and a better offering for your Select Benefits (see below).

-If you earn Priority Rewards through paid flights, as a 75K they are valid for economy and premium economy bookings worldwide, whereas for a 50K they are only good for the same classes in North America and Sun destinations.
+If you earn Priority Rewards through paid flights, as a 75K member, they’re valid for economy and premium economy bookings worldwide, whereas for a 50K member, they’re only good for the same classes in North America and Sun destinations.

-When choosing to whom you will gift lifetime Aeroplan 50K status, there are several considerations:
+When choosing to whom you’ll gift lifetime Aeroplan 50K status, there are several considerations:

-- You could gift it to a young person who will then be able to enjoy the benefits over a long period of time.
-It would be important to consider how much they are likely to travel, but that may change over the course of their lifetime.
+- You could gift it to a young person who’ll then be able to enjoy the benefits over a long period of time.
+It’d be important to consider how much they’re likely to travel, but that may change over the course of their lifetime.

 - If you’re a maximizer who often travels on points or cash bookings with your significant other, then it could be worthwhile to gift the status to the person with whom you most often travel.
 If both select eUpgrades as one of their Select Benefits, then you’d have 95 eUpgrades to use between both accounts over the course of the year.